-- High-end sensor & tracking
+- Great sensor & tracking

 Click to Read More

-What is an MMO Mouse?
+What the point of an MMO Mouse?

-MMO’s such as World of Warcraft has a whole other kind of complexity than most other games. to perform at a high level, it’s a must to have TONS of key bindings.
-Which is why an MMO mouse is targeted merely at macro management and usually comes with a lot of extra hotkey on the side, designed to enhance your performance in-game.
+MMO’s such as World of Warcraft has a whole other kind of complexity than most other games. to perform at a high level; it’s a must to have TONS of key bindings, which is why an MMO mouse is targeted merely at macro-management and usually comes with a lot of extra hotkey on the side, designed to enhance your performance in-game.

 This list was impossible to do in chronological order.
-Just because the mice that made it onto the list all performed so well and all have their strengths and weaknesses.
+Just because the mice that made it onto the list all performed so well, and all have their strengths and weaknesses.
 So we decided to focus on that instead.
 We hope this will help you find the perfect MMO mouse for you and help you in your adventures in Azeroth!

 - Feel/performance – How does it feel to use?
-Are the key bindings and design intuitive and does it perform overall?
+Are the key bindings and design intuitive, and does it perform overall?

 - Specifications/Features – What kind of engine did they put inside the gaming mouse?
-Does it have any extra features and do they work well?
+Does it have any extra features, and do they work well?

 - Quality – How durable and qualitative is the product?